Four unities: The four unities

 Both tenants must have the right to possess the whole property.

+This is a joint right: if they agree between themselves to possess different parts, that will not affect their joint right (as against a landlord or other third party) to possess the whole.

 If any of the four unities is broken and it is not a joint tenancy, the ownership reverts to a tenancy in common.